AckerlyXu/heima/articles/media-services/media-services-redactor-walkthrough.md

 1. Download the AMSE tool from [here](https://github.com/Azure/Azure-Media-Services-Explorer).
 1. Log in to your Media Services account using your service key.

-    To obtain the account name and key information, go to the [Azure portal preview](https://portal.azure.cn/) and select your AMS account.
+    To obtain the account name and key information, go to the [Azure Portal](https://portal.azure.cn/) and select your AMS account.
 Then, select Settings > Keys.
 The Manage keys windows shows the account name and the primary and secondary keys is displayed.
 Copy values of the account name and the primary key.

 ![Face redaction](./media/media-services-redactor-walkthrough/media-services-redactor-walkthrough001.png)